cstack/average-american/README.md

 ## Usage

-### Fetch Census Data
+### First Time Setup: Fetch Census Data

-First, download and parse the latest Census data:
+**Required before first use:** Download and parse the latest Census data:

 ```bash
 ruby average_american.rb --fetch
 ```

 This will:
-- Download the Census Excel file from census.gov
+- Download the Census Excel file from census.gov (one-time download, cached locally)
 - Parse demographic data for years 2020-2024
 - Save the parsed data to `data/census_parsed.json`

+If you try to run the script without fetching first, you'll see a helpful error message with instructions.

 ### Show Average American Profile

-Show the average American for the latest available year:
+After fetching data, show the average American for the latest available year:

 ```bash
 ruby average_american.rb